Naïve realism (psychology): Bias blind spot

 One consequence of naïve realism is referred to as the bias blind spot, which is the ability to recognize cognitive and motivational biases in others while failing to recognize the impact of bias on the self.
 In a study conducted by Pronin, Lin, and Ross (2002), Stanford students completed a questionnaire about various biases in social judgment.
-They indicated how susceptible they thought they were to these biases compared to the average student.
+The participants indicated how susceptible they thought they were to these biases compared to the average student.
 The researchers found that the participants consistently believed that they were less likely to be biased than their peers.
 In a follow-up study, students answered questions about their personal attributes (e.g. how considerate they were) compared to those of other students.
 The majority of students saw themselves as falling above average on most traits, which provided support for a cognitive bias known as the better-than-average effect.
-Next, the students learned that 70 to 80 percent of people fall prey to this bias.
+The students then were told that 70 to 80 percent of people fall prey to this bias.
 When asked about the accuracy of their self-assessments, 63 percent of the students argued that their ratings had been objective, while 13 percent of students indicated they thought their ratings had been too modest.